The basis of genre in the positioning of narrative inequity

 In the article on exotic story structures, conversation centered around Main Characters with deficient ways of thinking.
 Both Red in The Shawshank Redemption and Hamlet in his self-titled play stood up as suitable candidates for this particular type of conflict.
 Yet in the big picture, these two stories explore different areas of conflict.

 Shawshank tells the story of men consumed by an intolerable situation.
 Hamlet, on the other hand, tells the story of men (and a woman or two) consumed by their obsessions and the obsessions of others.
-Hamlet's sustained grief for his father and Claudius' call for "discretion" exemplify the kind of overall story-wide conflict that comes from Problematic Fixed Attitudes.
+Hamlet's sustained grief for his father and Claudius' call for "discretion" exemplify the kind of Objective Story-wide conflict that comes from Problematic Minds.
 Conflict exists because of what everyone thinks, not because of their particular situation.
 Matched with Hamlet's personal struggle over the way he thinks, this universal look at conflicting attitudes creates a story with a personality unlike any other.

 Why aren't there more movies that take advantage of this unique setup?